achepakovich/1800_202510_DTC05/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- Quinn Desforge-Major BCIT student doing stuff at school.
+Fun fact: I have two arms, legs, eyes, and ears.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---